 Image credit: ~Sage~

-The stonefish is a member of the family of scorpionfish, making the stonefish an ugly cousin of the colorfully striped lionfish.
+The stonefish is a member of the family of scorpionfish, making the stonefish an ugly cousin of the colourfully striped lionfish.
 The stonefish can be so well camouflaged that it is virtually invisible on the sea floor.
 The danger lurks in stepping on one of its venomous dorsal fins when it rests on the bottom of the sea.
-So, when snorkeling or diving, make sure to never stand on the sand or rocks.
+So, when snorkelling or diving, make sure to never stand on the sand or rocks.
 There may be a stonefish right below your feet without you even noticing it!

 Cone shells